EttusResearch/uhd/host/docs/dboards.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 WBX Series
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Features:

-The WBX Series boards have 2 quadrature frontends, one transmit, one receive.
+* 2 quadrature frontends (1 transmit, 1 receive)

-Transmit and Receive default to direct conversion but can be used in low IF mode through lo_offset in **uhd::tune_request_t**.
+  * Defaults to direct conversion
+  * Can be used in low IF mode through lo_offset with **uhd::tune_request_t**

-The WBX Series boards have independent receive and transmit LO's and synthesizers allowing full-duplex operation on different transmit and receive frequencies.
+* Independent recieve and transmit LO's and synthesizers

+  * Allows for full-duplex operation on different transmit and receive frequencies
+  * Can be set to use Integer-N tuning for better spur performance with **uhd::tune_request_t**

 Transmit Antennas: **TX/RX**